realone1online/squirrel-census/README.md

-I am  interested in looking at the NYC Squirrel Census collected by volunteers in October 2018.
-While the dataset is entitled “NYC Squirrel Census”, the data was geographically restricted to Central Park.
+Analysis of the NYC Squirrel Census collected by volunteers in October 2018. the dataset is called “NYC Squirrel Census”, but the geographical location is restricted to Central Park.